 Applicant began its alternatives analysis evaluation in January of 2020 by considering approaches to remove accumulated sediment in Junor Lake and potential options for sediment placement or offsite transport.
 Unlike construction of a new residential subdivision, commercial center, or industrial facility, the golf course cannot be relocated to a different property.
 It is surrounded by residential subdivisions and schools in all directions, so it is land-locked.
 The nearest vacant ground of sufficient size and suitability is more than six miles to the southwest and situated outside the Urban Growth Boundary.
 Such location does not serve the golf course membership, who live locally, and a replacement location would double or triple their commute to the golf course.
-PGC's water rights permit use of local water sources that cannot be utilized at an unrelated property.
+PGC's water rights permit use of local water sources that cannot be piped or transferred to a distant new site.
 Additionally, the cost of constructing a new golf course would far exceed any other alternative discussed herein.
-As such, an alternate golf course location will not satisfy the project purpose.
+As such, an alternate golf course location is not viable or practicable under any circumstance and will not satisfy the project purpose.